-Familial adenomatous polyposis is a rare, inherited condition that causes extra tissue (polyps) to form in your large intestine and in the upper part of your small intestine (duodenum).
-If untreated, the polyps in the large intestine almost always become cancerous by age 40.
+Familial adenomatous polyposis (FAP) is a rare, inherited condition that causes extra tissue (polyps) to form in your large intestine (colon) and rectum.
+Polyps can also occur in the upper gastrointestinal tract, especially the upper part of your small intestine (duodenum).
+If untreated, the polyps in the colon and rectum are likely to become cancerous in your 40s.

-Most people with familial adenomatous polyposis eventually need surgery to remove the upper part of the large intestine (colon) to prevent cancer.
-The polyps in the duodenum can also develop cancer, but they can usually be managed by removing them regularly.
+Most people with familial adenomatous polyposis eventually need surgery to remove the large intestine to prevent cancer.
+The polyps in the duodenum also can develop cancer, but they can usually be managed by careful monitoring and removing polyps regularly.

 Familial adenomatous polyposis is caused by a defect in the adenomatous polyposis coli (APC) gene.
 Most people inherit the genetic abnormality from a parent.
-But in about 30 percent of cases, the genetic mutation occurs spontaneously at conception.
+But in about 25 percent of cases, the genetic mutation occurs spontaneously.

-The abnormal gene causes hundreds or even thousands of polyps to grow in your colon and rectum, usually starting by your midteens.
-The polyps are nearly 100 percent certain to develop into colon cancer or rectal cancer by the time you are 40.
+The abnormal gene causes hundreds or even thousands of polyps to grow in your colon and rectum, usually starting by your mid-teens.
+The polyps are nearly 100 percent certain to develop into colon cancer or rectal cancer by the time you're in your 40s.

 Familial adenomatous polyposis can cause other complications:

 Oct.
 20, 2015

 - Duodenal polyps.
 These polyps grow in the upper part of your small intestine and may become cancerous.
 But with careful monitoring, duodenal polyps can often be detected and removed before cancer develops.

 - Periampullary polyps.
 These polyps occur where the bile and pancreas ducts enter the duodenum (ampulla).
 Periampullary polyps might become cancerous but can often be detected and removed before cancer develops.